On the Shift Invariance of Max Pooling Feature Maps in Convolutional Neural Networks: From to

-In what follows, we show that, under specific conditions on $\HRMW$, \rgpool and \cgmod operators produce comparable outputs.
-We then provide a shift invariance bound for \rgpool.
+To give an intuition about why \rmax may act as a proxy for \cmod, we place ourselves in the continuous framework.
+Consider the real-valued wavelet transform output $\Real\inpfunbis := \inpfunAstRealWavelet$, employed in \rmax, as the real part of the complex-valued wavelet transform output $\inpfunbis := \inpfunAstWavelet$, used in \cmod.
+At a given location $\spatialvec \in \mathR^2$, the corresponding imaginary part may carry a large amount of information, which somehow needs to be retrieved.
+The key idea is that, if $\wavelet$ is sufficiently localized in the Fourier domain, then only the phase of $\inpfunbis$ significantly varies in the vicinity of $\spatialvec$, whereas its magnitude remains nearly constant.
+Therefore, finding the maximum value of $\Real\inpfunbis$ within a local neighborhood around $\spatialvec$ is nearly equivalent to shifting the phase of $\inpfunbis(\spatialvec)$ towards $0$.
+The resulting value then approximates $|\inpfunbis(\spatialvec)|$.
+To put it differently, max pooling pushes energy towards lower frequencies, in a similar way as the modulus does for complex-valued transforms \citep{Bruna2013}.
+This result is hinted in \cref{subsec:cmod_rmax_continuous}.

+Regretfully, things do not work so smoothly in the discrete case.
+At first glance, this is surprising because Shannon's sampling theorem allows to cast discrete problems into the continuous framework, as done in \cref{subsec:invariance_cmod_discrete2continuous}.
+However, as explained in \cref{subsec:cmod_rmax_discrete}, max pooling operates over a discrete grid instead of a continuous window.
+Consequently, in some situations, the maximum value may fall far away from any zero-phase coefficient.
+Taking into account this behavior, we adopt a probabilistic point of view, as detailed in \cref{subsec:cmod_rmax_probaframework}.
+Then, we provide in \cref{subsec:cmod_rmax_expectedmse} an upper bound for the expected gap between \cmod and \rmax outputs.

-\subsubsection{Continuous Framework}
+\subsection{Continuous Framework}

-This paragraph, directly adapted from \cite[pp.~190--191]{Waldspurger2015}, provides an intuition about resemblance between \rgpool and \cgmod in the continuous framework.
-As will be highlighted later in this section~\ref{subsec:maxpoolmodulus_maxpool}, adaptation to discrete 2D sequences is not straightforward and will require a probabilistic approach.
+This section, inspired from \citet[pp.~190--191]{Waldspurger2015}, provides an intuition about resemblance between \rmax and \cmod in the continuous framework.
+As will be highlighted in \cref{subsec:cmod_rmax_discrete}, adaptation to discrete 2D sequences is not straightforward and will require a probabilistic approach.

-We consider an input function $f \in \LtwoRsqR$ and a band-pass filter $\psi \in \MVnueps$.
+We consider an input function $\inpfun \in \realLtwoRsq$ and a band-pass filter $\wavelet \in \GaborfilterGen$.
 Let us also consider